-But while many public schools in the state ended their school years because of the pandemic, Catholic schools in the Archdiocese of Detroit charged ahead undaunted, plunging themselves into a brave new world of remote education.
+But while the pandemic created several challenges for continuing education, Catholic schools in the Archdiocese of Detroit charged ahead undaunted, plunging themselves into a brave new world of remote education.

 “Overall, I would say this last month and a half has been very successful, considering the circumstances,” Christina Nielson, a fifth-grade teacher at Everest Academy in Clarkston, told Detroit Catholic.
 “Anytime you have change there are going to be some hiccups and glitches, but I feel as a community, our teachers have really come together.
 All the pieces of the puzzle have been linking together.”